A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Strengthening Bell's argument

-The claim is meant to say that it is impossible to strengthen Bell's argument in such a way as to rule out more classes of probability distributions than we have ruled out here.
-Note that this is not to say that certain classes might not be ruled out due to other criteria, maybe due to their incompatibility with relativity or the like.
-Since the classes are defined by the probabilistic dependences and independences of the respective product form and do not refer to any quantitative aspects of the probability distributions, we call our result a \enquote{qualitative probabilistic} one.
+(\arabic{count2})\stepcounter{count2} The same is not true of our new result: All classes that it allows, all strongly non-local classes, can violate Bell inequalities.
+For this reason it is impossible to strengthen Bell's argument in such a way as to rule out more classes of probability distributions than we have ruled out here.
+In this sense, we can say that if our considerations have been correct and the typical background assumptions hold (measurement independence and nearly perfect (anti\=/)correlations), by our systematic approach we can be sure that the conclusions from the new Bell argument are the \emph{strongest possible consequences of the violation of Bell inequalities on a qualitative probabilistic level}.
+Note that this is not to say that further classes might not be ruled out due to other criteria, maybe due to their incompatibility with relativity or the like.
+The label \enquote{qualitative probabilistic} indicates that we have only referred to classes of probability distributions defined by their probabilistic dependences and independences without referring to quantitative features (or to qualitative sub-probabilistic features, see fn.~\ref{fn-subprob}).

-Our considerations in this paper have two important features that preclude future strengthenings of the argument to rule out more classes.
+It might be interesting to make explicit how we have arrived at this strong conclusion.
+Especially, our considerations in this paper have two important features that preclude future strengthenings of the argument to rule out more classes.
 First, the central methodological procedure of our argument was to consider \emph{all logically possible} classes of probability distributions.
-Hence, any probability distribution that conceivably might describe an EPR/B experiment must fall under one of the classes in our systematic overview (cf. table~\ref{table-classes}).
+Hence, any probability distribution that conceivably might describe an EPR/B experiment must fall under one of the classes in our systematic overview (cf. \autoref{table-classes}).
 For this reason, we can be sure that we have not overlooked any probability distribution for the EPR/B experiment.
-There simply are no probability distributions left that might bring in some surprise; we have captured them all.
+There simply are no probability distributions left that might bring in surprise; we have captured them all.